Simbiat/array2table/README.md

 	<tr>
 		<td><code>setHeader(array $header)</code></td>
 		<td><code>[]</code></td>
 		<td>Optional header for tables.
 Expects array with same length as number of columns in data provided.
-Alternatively will attempt to use keys from first row, if it's an assotiative array.</td>
+Alternatively will attempt to use keys from first row, if it's an associative array.</td>
 	</tr>
 	<tr>
 		<td><code>setRepeatHeader(int $repeatheader)</code></td>